dotnet/docs/docs/core/runtime-discovery/troubleshoot-app-launch.md

 1. Subdirectories relative to:

-    - `dotnet` executable when running the application through `dotnet`
+   - `dotnet` executable when running the application through `dotnet`.
-    - `DOTNET_ROOT` environment variable (if set) when running the application through its executable (`apphost`)
+   - `DOTNET_ROOT` environment variable (if set) when running the application through its executable (`apphost`).

 2. Globally registered install location (if set) in `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation`.
 3. Default install location of `%ProgramFiles%\dotnet` (or `%ProgramFiles(x86)%\dotnet` for 32-bit processes on 64-bit Windows).

 This multi-level lookup behavior was enabled by default but could be disabled by setting the environment variable `DOTNET_MULTILEVEL_LOOKUP=0`.

 For applications targeting .NET 7 and later, multi-level lookup is completely disabled and only one location&mdash;the first location where a .NET installation is found&mdash;is searched.
-When running an application through `dotnet`, frameworks are only searched for in subdirectories relative to `dotnet`.
-When running an application through its executable (`apphost`), frameworks are only searched for in the first of the above locations where .NET is found.
+When an application is run through `dotnet`, frameworks are only searched for in subdirectories relative to `dotnet`.
+When an application is run through its executable (`apphost`), frameworks are only searched for in the first of the previously listed locations where .NET is found.

-For more details, see [Disable multi-level lookup by default](https://github.com/dotnet/designs/blob/main/accepted/2022/disable-multi-level-lookup-by-default.md).
+For more information, see [Multi-level lookup is disabled](../compatibility/deployment/7.0/multilevel-lookup.md).

 ::: zone-end